hoytech/quadrable/README.md

 This copy-on-write behaviour is why our diagrams have the arrows pointing from parent to child.
 Most descriptions of merkle trees have the arrows pointing the other direction, because that is the direction the hashing is performed (you must hash the children before the parents).
 While this is still of course true in Quadrable, in our case we decided to draw the arrows are pointing to how the nodes reference each-other, and is therefore the order of traversal when looking up a record.

 Since leaves are never deleted during an update, they can continue to exist in the database even when they are not reachable from any head (version of the database).
-These nodes can be recovered with a run of the garbage collector.
+These nodes can be recovered with a run of the [garbage collector](#garbage-collection).
 This scans all the trees to find unreachable nodes, and then deletes them.
-See FIXME